Skip to main content

 Postgraduate Project Opportunities

-I am happy to supervise dedicated and enthusiastic PhD students.
-My research interests and expertise include child health and wellbeing; evidence-based behavioural change programmes; early interventions; developmental behaviour analysis; and pediatric psychology. * I am a co-founder of the Centre for Activity and Eating Research (CAER) at the School of Psychology.
-My applied research includes development and evaluation of new healthy eating and activity programmes and early interventions in the UK and internationally; working with typically developing children in preschool and primary settings; with children with disabilities in special schools; and investigating factors that affect wellbeing of children and their families more broadly. * My research in cognitive development examines the mechanisms of imitation and social learning in infancy and childhood.
-I am very happy to supervise international students.
-I have collaborated with scientists and organisations across the world including UNICEF; World Bank Group; NGOs (e.g., EDUS in Bosnia and Herzegovina); SMEs (e.g. Pennotec in Wales); Health Ministries; Public Health commissioners; and a variety of other institutions in the UK and abroad.
+I am very happy to supervise dedicated and industrious PhD students.
+My research interests and expertise include child health and wellbeing; evidence-based behavioural change programmes; early interventions; developmental behaviour analysis; and pediatric psychology.
+My applied research includes development and evaluation of new healthy eating and activity programmes and early interventions in the UK and internationally; working with typically developing children in preschool and primary settings; with children with disabilities in special schools; and investigating factors that affect wellbeing of children and their families more broadly.
+My research in cognitive development examines the mechanisms of imitation and social learning in infancy and childhood.
+I have collaborated with scientists and organisations across the world including UNICEF; World Bank Group; NGOs (e.g., EDUS in Bosnia and Herzegovina); SMEs (e.g. Pennotec in Wales); Charities (e.g., Coed Lleol in Wales), Health Ministries; Public Health commissioners; and a variety of other institutions in the UK and abroad.

 Publications